Python-GIS-book/site/source/part1/chapter-03/md/02-data-analysis.md

 print(len(grouped))
 ```

-We have a new object with type `DataFrameGroupBy` with 826 groups (**UPDATE**).
+We have a new object with type `DataFrameGroupBy` with 826 groups.
 In order to understand what just happened, let's also check the number of unique year and month combinations in our data:

 ```python
 data["YEAR_MONTH"].nunique()